 Endometrial ablation is a safe procedure that stops or lightens your menstrual periods and relieves the symptoms of many chronic conditions, including abnormal bleeding, fibroids, and endometriosis.
-At The Ashford Center in Athens, Georgia, Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, have devoted their practice to specializing in endometrial ablation.
+At The Ashford Center in Athens, Georgia, Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, have devoted their practice to specializing in endometrial ablation.
 Having performed thousands of procedures, Dr. Ashford’s skill and expertise make him one of the top physicians in the field, with a reputation that brings in patients from across the South.
 Schedule your consultation online or by phone today.

 Endometrial ablation is a gynecological procedure that safely removes the tissue lining of the inside of your uterus.
 The lining, called the endometrium, responds to your monthly cycle of hormonal changes.
 It thickens with a rich supply of blood vessels so that it can nurture a fertilized egg.
 Lacking a fertilized egg, it breaks down and sheds in the form of your menstrual period.

 When the endometrium is removed, your periods stop, or they’re significantly lighter.
 As specialists in endometrial ablation, the team at The Ashford Center has carefully documented their results, so they know that 85% of their patients who undergo endometrial ablation never have another period.
 The remaining 15% have dramatically diminished menstrual flow, resulting in lighter, shorter periods.

 It’s important to know that endometrial ablation is only considered for women who don’t plan to have children.
 Once the uterine lining is removed, you’re not likely to get pregnant.